A Sharp Threshold for Bootstrap Percolation in a Random Hypergraph: The Second Phase in the Supercritical Case

 \section{The Second Phase in the Supercritical Case}

 In this section we prove the ``supercritical case'' of Theorem~\ref{hypmainThm} (i.e.~when $c^{r-2}\alpha>\frac{(r-2)^{r-2}}{(r-1)^{r-1}}$).
 Recall, as in the previous section, that we have ``restarted the clock'' and that in this case the first phase runs until time $T:= \left\lfloor\frac{1}{\alpha}\log N \right\rfloor$.
 It may be helpful to recall the exact process we run in this phase, given in Subsection~\ref{subsup}.
+Let us repeat the definition of $M_2$ from \eqref{M2def} in the supercritical case for the sake of convenience:

 Theorem~\ref{hypmainThm} in this case is implied by the following lemma.

 \begin{lem} With probability at least $1 - N^{-7}$: For all $1 \le m \le M_2$ the bound

 holds for all $v \in V(\mathcal{H})\setminus I(m)$. \end{lem}